stefanoverna/graphql8/guides/pro/cursors.md

 layout: guide
 doc_stub: false
 search: true
-section: GraphQL Pro
+section: GraphQL8 Pro
 title: Stable Cursors for ActiveRecord
 desc: Value-based cursors for stable pagination over ActiveRecord::Relations
 index: 5
 pro: true
 ---

-`GraphQL::Pro` includes a mechanism for serving _stable_ cursors for `ActiveRecord::Relation`s based on column values.
+`GraphQL8::Pro` includes a mechanism for serving _stable_ cursors for `ActiveRecord::Relation`s based on column values.
 If objects are created or destroyed during pagination, the list of items won't be disrupted.

 A new `RelationConnection` is applied by default.
 It is backwards-compatible with existing offset-based cursors.
 See ["Opting Out"](#opting-out) below if you wish to continue using offset-based pagination.